 As the Vice-President for Research, Transfer, and Sustainability at the RheinMain University of Applied Sciences, Prof. Dr. Brensing intends to expand research and transfer strength and introduce sustainable approaches at all levels of the university.
 Other core focus areas include supporting young academics, strengthening regional, national, and international strategic partnerships, and expanding start-up activities.

 Prof. Dr. M.Sc.
-Christiane Jost has been a Professor at RheinMain University of Applied Sciences since 2001.
-Previously to being selected as Vice-President, she was responsible for teaching insurance business administration at Wiesbaden Business School.
+Christiane Jost has been a professor at RheinMain University of Applied Sciences since 2001.
+Prior to her appointment as vice-president, she taught business administration in insurance at Wiesbaden Business School.